-It turned out that, for $A_{n-1}$, if $D$ is a rook placement and $\xi_1$, $\xi_2$ are distinct maps from $D$ to~$\Cp^{\times}$ then the associated orbits $\Omega_{D,\xi_1}$ and $\Omega_{D,\xi_2}$ do not coincide.
-(It follows immediately from Andr\`e's theory, since $\Omega_{D,\xi}\subset\Ou_{D,\xi}$, see Section~\ref{sect:Andre}.)
+It turns out that, for $A_{n-1}$, if $D$ is a rook placement and $\xi_1$, $\xi_2$ are distinct maps from $D$ to $\Cp^{\times}$ then the associated orbits $\Omega_{D,\xi_1}$ and $\Omega_{D,\xi_2}$ do not coincide (it follows immediately from Andr\'e's theory, since $\Omega_{D,\xi}\subset\Ou_{D,\xi}$, see Section~\ref{sect:Andre}).
 For other classical root systems this fact can be obtained as a corollary of the case of $A_{n-1}$ (see also \cite{AndreNeto06}).
 This was used by M.V.
 Ignatyev and I. Penkov in \cite{IgnatyevPenkov16} and \cite{Ignatyev19} for explicit classification of centrally generated primitive ideals in the universal enveloping algebra $U(\nt)$ for classical root systems.

 In \cite{IgnatyevShevchenko21}, M.V.
 Ignatyev and A.A.
-Shevchenko, classifying centrally generated primitive ideals in $U(\nt)$ for exceptional root systems, proved that the similar is true for certain orthogonal rook placements in $F_4$ and $E_6$, $E_7$, $E_8$.
-This allows us formulate the second conjecture for an arbitrary root system.
+Shevchenko, while classifying centrally generated primitive ideals in $U(\nt)$ for exceptional root systems, proved that the analogous is true for certain orthogonal rook placements in $F_4$ and $E_6$, $E_7$, $E_8$.
+This allows us to formulate the second conjecture for an arbitrary root system.